Skip to main content

 • stop smoking

-The patch can be removed in a number of ways, including using a laser or a surgical scalpel.
+The patch can be removed in a number of ways, including using a laser or surgical scalpel.
 Your mouth should heal quickly afterwards.

 Preventing leukoplakia and mouth cancer